 Far from sticking the texts location into a small Mesoamerican corner, our model correlates the texts most mentioned cities with the most influential Mesoamerican archaeological ruins.
 Zerahamla and the Nephites are correlated with what many have called the largest archaeological ruins and most dominate, powerful culture on the continent — Teotihuacan and the Mexican highland culture.
 The Lamanites are correlated with arguably, the most predominate and populous culture in American prehistory — the Maya.
 The early Lehites bring true writing to the New World [Zapotec/epi-olmec culture].
 And the Jaredites end up being not on only the first inhabitants on the continent [Paleoindians to Adena/Olmec], but also the only North American Culture that Archaeologists have found to have coexisted with elephants and other extinct mega-fauna [Clovis/Folsom].
 And the destruction of the post-Christian Nephite culture corresponds to the collapse of every major culture on the North American Continent between the carbon dates of 900-1350 AD.

 Nearly everything in the Book of Mormon just ends up ‘fitting’ with the continents largest archaeological findings.
 Problems with out model include suggesting that North American archaeological dates might be systematically skewed (or perhaps more likely, the Book of Mormon dates were based on faulty records) and we suggest the Book of Mormon authors had a limited view of what lie in the Great Salado Basin.
-(Believing that the East and West Mexican Sierra Madre Ranges were one and the same–and thus a very Narrow Neck or isthmus existed in Northern Mexico, with a narrow “passage” or travel corridor existing on each coast.)
+(Believing that the East and West Mexican Sierra Madre Ranges were one and the same–and thus a very Narrow Neck or isthmus existed in Northern Mexico, with a narrow “passage” or travel corridor existing on each coast.
+It’s a mistake that early European map makers would actually make as well.)

 See the article Excavating the Book of Mormon for references sited.